China hero image

 Sample Ministry Focus

-• Xi’an Terracotta Army tour followed by Silk Road missions story night in hotel meeting space
+• Xi’an Terracotta Army tour followed by a Silk Road missions story night in hotel meeting space.

-• Shanghai Bund evening cruise with donor appreciation and testimony panel
+• Shanghai Bund evening cruise with donor appreciation and a testimony panel.

 What ETS Tours Provides Here

-• Visa assistance: invitation letters, application coaching, appointment scheduling, and tracking
+• Visa assistance with invitation letters, application coaching, appointment scheduling, and status tracking.

-• Private meeting rooms, hotel ballroom setups, and onboard spaces reserved for daily worship/teaching
+• Private meeting rooms, hotel ballroom setups, and onboard spaces reserved for daily worship and teaching.

-• Compliance monitoring: alignment with local regulations, emergency protocols, and air quality updates
+• Compliance monitoring aligned with local regulations, emergency protocols, and air-quality updates.

-• Fundraising and storytelling support: pre-trip webinars, on-trip donor touchpoints, and post-trip follow-up templates
+• Fundraising and storytelling support through pre-trip webinars, on-trip donor touchpoints, and post-trip follow-up templates.

 Talk with us to align your ministry goals with in-country realities, or add China to your request at the lead form.